Money Date With Baked Cravings by MoneyandMimosas.com

 Your money date is your special time to review your finances, celebrate your wins, and reflect on how you used your money to make a difference.
 Feel free to do it alone or with your money buddy.
 If you’d like a step-by-step guide for your money date, click here to download your free checklist.

 In these money date articles, Money & Mimosas features small to medium-sized businesses that are aligned with our values.
-This week we’re featuring Baked Cravings, a kosher, nut and peanut-free bakery based in New York.
+This week we’re featuring Baked Cravings, nut and peanut-free bakery based in New York.
 We caught up with their founder, Craig, to learn about his business and what inspired him to launch a bakery.

 What inspired the creation of your business?